 The informal procedure is designed for taxpayers disputing amounts under $25,000 per assessment.
 Or the amount in dispute is a loss not greater than $50,000 per determination or the taxpayer is only disputing the interest on federal tax and penalties.
 It offers a more accessible alternative to the general procedure, with relaxed rules of evidence and less formal requirements.
-Taxpayers can often represent themselves, though having a tax lawyer can significantly improve outcomes.
+Taxpayers can often represent themselves.

 - Cost-Effective: There is no filing fee in the informal procedure.